NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-07-self-service-password-reset.md

 - **Authentication-method review:** inspecting a user's registered methods without disclosing their sensitive details.
 - **Troubleshooting:** identifying a mismatch between required methods and initial registration readiness.
 - **Audit analysis:** interpreting the activity type, actor, status, and status reason to verify a reset.
-- **End-user validation:** documenting the reset completion experience while distinguishing it from a later sign-in test.

-These skills support service-desk work involving password recovery, registration assistance, and evidence-based resolution of account-access incidents.

-**Review status:** Phase 7 approved.
-All eight phases are documented; final repository review is pending.